-Over the past year, it’s been more important than ever to take care of our mental health.
-This May is Mental Health Awareness Month, and in its’ honor, we’re sharing tips for practicing self-care that can improve your mental health.
+Over the past couple of years, it’s been more important than ever to take care of our mental health.
+This May is Mental Health Awareness Month, and in its’ honor, we’re sharing tips for how to practice self-care that can improve your mental health.

 What is mental health?

 First, it’s important to understand what mental health is.
 According to MentalHealth.gov, it “includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.”
 With this in mind we can understand that our mental health, whether positive or negative, can influence just about every aspect of our lives.
 (Learn more about mental health here.)

 Self-care is the practice of caring for your own mental, physical, and emotional health.
 It can come in dozens of forms, whether it’s by scheduling regular check-ups at the doctor, making time for hobbies, or writing in a journal.
 Practicing self-care can make you feel more self-aware, which helps you understand when and why you feel a certain way and how to cope with it.
 Possessing this awareness can have a positive impact on mental health.

 When you practice self-care, it will look different for everyone depending on what your desired goal is.
 Below we provide a few ways to care for yourself that can improve anxiety and depression, two of the most common mental illnesses.

 - Get enough sleep.
 Often easier said than done; having a consistent schedule where you get enough sleep can be key in cultivating positive mental health.

 - Try to eat a balanced diet.
 Like the above, eating a balanced diet might not be possible for each person, but can reduce mood fluctuations and improve your focus.

 - Drink your water.
 Studies show that dehydration and anxiety are linked.